(2026-05-31 revised)

 Certainly Roth accounts are not the better place for some people.
 I have no idea what the percentage is.
 Roth is not generally used while working, in my experience, because people like the tax break of a pretax account.
 And for older people, Roth accounts were not available at work for most of their working life.

-But the point of this post is to examine the value of converting IRA funds to Roth funds in preparation for or in retirement.
-I assume that you have converted your 401k to an IRA and that you have a Roth IRA started.
-I know nothing specific about converting 401K or 403B to Roth versions - this post applies to IRA to Roth IRA conversions.
+But the point of this post is to examine the value of converting TIRA funds to Roth funds in preparation for or in retirement.
+I assume that you have converted your 401k to an TIRA and that you have a Roth IRA started.
+I know nothing specific about converting 401K or 403B to Roth versions - this post applies to TIRA to Roth IRA conversions.

-For the rest of the post, IRA means traditional or rollover IRA, Roth means Roth IRA.
+For the rest of the post, TIRA means traditional or rollover IRA, Roth means Roth IRA.

 The Advantages and Disadvantages of Conversion

-The choice of IRA vs converted Roth starts with how much tax you pay when withdrawing money.
-At first look, when withdrawing small amounts, and assuming that tax rates stay the same over time, and assuming that you pay the tax on the conversion from the IRA, it's a wash - no difference.
+The choice of TIRA vs converted Roth starts with how much tax you pay when withdrawing money.
+At first look, when withdrawing small amounts, and assuming that tax rates stay the same over time, and assuming that you pay the tax on the conversion from the TIRA, it's a wash - no difference.
 You can pay the tax now and shrink your investment by the tax rate (Roth).
-Or you can wait until you need the money and pay the same tax rate on the, hopefully bigger, investment (IRA).
+Or you can wait until you need the money and pay the same tax rate on the, hopefully bigger, investment (TIRA).

 But the choice is not that straight forward.